 Start by looking at your server health from a high level and then drill down to those in the red and see what areas are being affected: latency, jitter, etc. This will give you a better understanding in terms of resource saturation and thresholds.

-2. Conference Call History
+2. Skype For Business Call History

 - The minimum MOS in each direction (which is really important, as you could have a great average MOS but as an end user you are going to experience the worst)

-In the conference calls details the signalling session was terminated due to a loss in network.
+In the conference calls details, the signalling session was terminated due to a loss in network.
 So essentially Oliver was off campus, using an unreliable network and that's why he was falling off and coming back on.

 The final area where you might want to start troubleshooting Skype for Business calls is real-time “in-flight” conference calls.
 This is helpful if someone contacts the helpdesk while they're having problems on a conference call.
 Prognosis provides the ability to navigate towards the particular active conference call that's underway and drill down to see what's happening.
 Microsoft send information every 30-45 seconds so the dashboard is getting updated in real-time and the administrator can see whether the issue is isolated to the one user, or a broader issue, just like in historical calls.
 It can see the underpinning metrics of latency, jitter and packet loss and the overall call status.
 A color system can show whether performance is good, average or poor on each of the elements.